conda/conda/docs/source/user-guide/configuration/mirroring.rst

     - ``https://repo.anaconda.com/pkgs/msys2``
 - ``conda.anaconda.org``: this is where community channels like ``conda-forge`` or ``bioconda`` are looked up.
 This base location can be configured via ``channel_alias``.

-So, when it comes to mirroring these channels, you have two account for those two locations.
+So, when it comes to mirroring these channels, you have to account for those two locations.

 Mirror ``defaults``
 ===================

-Use ``default_channels`` to overwrite the default configuration.
+Use ``default_channels`` to overwrite the :doc:`default configuration <configuration>`_.
 For example:

 .. code-block:: yaml